 So far, only a few studies have looked into topical nail fungus treatments with nail polishes or creams.
 Because these studies had weaknesses, the results should be interpreted with caution.
 Amorolfine has not yet been well studied.
 Ciclopirox polish and treatment sets with urea and bifonazole cream were tested in a few studies.

 Research on the effectiveness of nail polish containing ciclopirox showed that, after one year:

-About 10 out of 100 people who did not use ciclopirox no longer had a detectable fungal nail .
+- About 10 out of 100 people who did not use ciclopirox no longer had a detectable fungal nail infection.

-About 32 out of 100 people who used ciclopirox no longer had a detectable fungal nail .
+- About 30 out of 100 people who used ciclopirox no longer had a detectable fungal nail infection.

 Treatment with sets containing urea and bifonazole cream was tested in one study.
 It was compared with a treatment in which only urea cream was applied and the nail was removed, but without applying bifonazole cream afterwards.
 Three months after treatment was completed, it was found that:

 - No fungus was visible or detectable in about 41 out of 100 people who only used urea cream.